-For more information about using MyID Desktop and Self-Service App workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop or Self-Service App workflows.
+For more information about using MyID Desktop and Self-Service App workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop, Self-Service App, or MyID Client for Windows workflows.

 You can request updates for a device using the Request Update option on the View Device screen.
 See section 5.17, Requesting an update for a device.